-The blood of our modern society is electricity and all our devices depend on some sort of battery in order to function.
+The blood of our modern society is electricity.
+All our devices depend on some sort of battery in order to function.
 You will need to stockpile rechargeable batteries for when the grid goes down, but one question remains: are you sure you’ve made the right choice?
-Picking the right batteries can be tricky and you need to make sure your batteries have a long and useful lifespan.
+Picking the right batteries can be tricky business.
+You need to make sure your batteries have a long and useful lifespan.
 Let’s take an in-depth look at the options we have.

 On today’s market, there is an abundance of batteries from which one can choose.
 There are different types of batteries and there are a lot of brands promoting their products as “life-lasting” energy supplies.
 When choosing a battery, there are a few things to be considered.
 Before you decided on a certain type, make sure you know the following:

 You should know that all rechargeable batteries are rated for Capacity (C) and nominal voltage (V).
 The capacity of a large battery is usually measured in amp hours (Ah) such as the ones that are lead acid types.
 For smaller cells, the capacity is measured in milliamp hours (mAh) and this information should be specified on the package.

 When it comes to a batter’s capacity, this characteristic is defined by its ability to supply the specified current for one hour of time.
 So if you have a battery that has a rating of 12V 7Ah, this means that your battery will supply 7amps of current for 1 hour before being depleted.

 It is important to know the capacity and time rating of the batteries you buy.
 This will help you in planning a power solution for the off-grid scenario you are preparing for.
 It will also help you extend the life of your batteries and avoid over or undercharging them.